 ESSA requires the state utilize a methodology for calculating student achievement that includes all continuously enrolled students, regardless of whether or not they took the test.
-Schools must report aggregate data for the schools that have student participation rates of less than 95 percent.
-Participation rates are reported for all accountability subgroups in all schools.
+Schools must report aggregate participation rates for all accountability subgroups in all schools.
 ESSA also makes it clear: it is up to states to determine how participation rates will factor into the state accountability system.
+New York State's new accountability system was implemented in the 2018-19 school year.
+The new system changed how the state factors in opt-outs for identifying low-performing schools.

+SED has chosen to calculate student achievement using two different methodologies, one that includes all enrolled students to meet the requirement of the law and a second calculation based only on those students that participate in the State assessments.
+These two measures will be combined to determine a school's composite performance rating for student achievement.
+The state will then combine the composite performance rating with a school-wide growth measure to initially identify schools for corrective action.
 SED has stated publically that they do not intend to identify schools for improvement if the schools have high academic achievement but low participation rates.
-SED will calculate student achievement using two different methodologies, one that includes all enrolled students to meet the requirement of the law and a second calculation based only on those students that participate in the State assessments.
-This second calculation will be used to differentiate schools with low participation rates from those with actual low achievement.
+However, the more students that opt-out, the more likely the school will have a lower average academic achievement measure, resulting in a lower combined rating.